d2l-ai/d2l-en/chapter_preface/index.md

 the quality one expects of a textbook with the clean runnable code that one expects of a hands-on tutorial.
-We found plenty of code examples for how to use a given deep learning framework
+We found plenty of code examples illustrating how to use a given deep learning framework
 (e.g., how to do basic numerical computing with matrices in TensorFlow) or for implementing particular techniques